violetyao/ClapClass/README.md

 Crawled 6000+ classes in less than an hour.

 ## What we learned
-How to use different libraries, such as firebase APIs and NoSQL.
+How to use different libraries, such as firebase APIs and NoSQL, and Dreamweaver is a great tool to visualize and locate code!

 Treehacks is better than Calhacks!